 Ideal UPSC Interview Traits

 Before we delve into what should be avoided during the interview, we must first understand what the UPSC board looks in a candidate.
-The following traits are tested in the in the interview:
+The following traits are tested in the interview:

 - Clarity of expression